SapnaGulati/python/README.md

 # Python

-Basic Algorithms of Computer Science in Python.
+Basic Algorithms for searching and sorting in the list using Python.